oren/oren.github.io/articles/api/README.md

-# How to build APIs
+# 7 tips for API design

 Summary of a 6 min video - Crafting effective, secure RESTful APIs